Home > Installing Elite Wall Paneled Wainscoting

 Step 1: Remove Existing Quarter Round and Baseboard

-If your room has quarter round trim around the perimeter of the floor, use your hammer to gently tap your prybar so the thin tip slips behind the quarter round where it meets the baseboard (ideally at nail locations if you can see them).
+If your room has quarter-round trim around the perimeter of the floor, use your hammer to gently tap your prybar so the thin tip slips behind the quarter round where it meets the baseboard (ideally at nail locations if you can see them).
 Carefully lever the baseboard away from the wall a little bit at a time, moving along the length of the quarter round until it's free.
 Take a look at the video below for a close-up view of the kind of prybar that does a great job.

 Will you be re-using the quarter round somewhere else?
 If you are, and the nails stayed behind in the baseboard as it came off, pull them out with pliers.
 If the nails came off with the baseboard, pull them right through the trim from the back face, also using pliers.
 This way the nail heads won't splinter the visible face of the quarter round as they would if you tapped them out backwards.